siliconflow/siliconflow-open-source-tasks/README_EN.md

 ### ⚠️ Additional Notes

 - Each task is eligible for one reward claim only
-- Please ensure all information is accurate to avoid delays in credit issuance
+- Please ensure all information is accurate to avoid delays in tokens issuance
-- Credits will be issued in batches after review
+- Tokens will be issued in batches after review
 - For questions, leave a comment on the Issue or reach out via email